-When I first began this blog, I never imagined I would have a section entitled Talks, let alone a lists of talks to fill it with.
+When I first began this blog, I never imagined I would have a section entitled Tv, Talks and Publications let alone a lists of things to fill it with.
 How times change.
-Anyway, here’s a brief summary of the ones I’ve given to date and, where possible, links.
-Whilst I don’t have downloadable links to most of the papers themselves the abstracts are available
+Anyway, here’s a brief summary of what I’ve done so far and links, where available.
+Whilst I don’t have downloadable links to most of the papers themselves some of the abstracts are available

-(Nov, 2016) “Pseudoscience in the North East.”
+PUBLIC ENGAGEMENT: July 2020 (BBC Radio Newcastle) Interview on Breakfast with Jilly Hope (Nov, 2016) “Pseudoscience in the North East.”
 A Post-show talk for The Live Theatre, Newcastle’s show Harriet Martineau Dreams of Dancing.

 NB: My Talk starts around 27.27